enzolutions/generator-marionette-drupal/README.md

 ##ToDo

-- [ ] Update documentation for region and form sub generators
+- [ ] Update documentation for form sub generator
 - [ ] Update documentation about list of commands implemented in grunt
 - [ ] Create RoadMap
 - [ ] Update Forms project to enable image fields